 Choice of Forms of Business Organisation

-The four-prior types of business organization are:
+The four-prior types of business organisation are:

 Limited Liability Company

 The simple and common type of business found is this form of business ownership.
 Sole Proprietorship is a business which is owned and managed by a single individual for his own benefit and gain.
 The existence of this business depends upon the single owner, the business’s success and profit depends upon the owner.
 The business comes to an end after the incapacity or death of the owner.
+All the assets and liability of the firm is the sole responsibility of the owner himself/herself.
+Even the capital is their personal investment.
+The profit gained by the owner is accounted to the owner’s account and so does any loss.
+It is the owner’s unlimited responsibility for every transaction.

 There are two types of partnership: